vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 These Agamas originally consisted of nine crores of verses.
 Bhairava alone knew them all.
 This āgamic lore, however, considerably lost in bulk as it was handed down by one divine being to the next after him.
 Literary tradition definitely says that the number of known verses decreased by one crore in the case of each of the remaining eight divine beings according to the order of their succession, shown below :

 1. Bhairava.
 2. Bhairavī Devī.
 3. Svacchanda.
 4. Lākula.
-5. Aņurāt.
+5. Aṇurāt.
 6. Gahanesa.
 7. Abjaja.
 8. Sakra.
 9. Guru.

 The last mentioned, namely, Guru, taught the known